Why Am I Seeing Blood In Spit Up?

 Trauma: Injury to the mouth or throat, such as biting the inside of your cheek or gum, can result in blood mixing with saliva.

-Oral Health Issues: Mouth sores, dental procedures, or tooth infections may lead to bleeding in the mouth, manifesting as blood in saliva.
+Oral Health Issues: Mouth sores, dental procedures, or tooth infections may lead to bleeding in the mouth, manifesting as little blood in saliva no cough.

-Medical Conditions: Serious conditions like lung cancer, tuberculosis, or bleeding disorders can also cause blood in saliva, albeit less commonly.
+Medical Conditions: Serious conditions like lung cancer, tuberculosis, or bleeding disorders can also cause blood in saliva no cough, albeit less commonly.

 Symptoms of Blood in Saliva